nickcrider/ot-docs/docs/pipettes/behaviors.md

 Its default is 400 mm/s.

 !!!
 Warning
-    The default of 400 mm/s was chosen because it is the maximum speed Opentrons knows will work with the gantry.
+    The default of 400 mm/s was chosen because it's the maximum speed Opentrons knows will work with the gantry.
 Your specific robot may be able to move faster, but you shouldn't make this value higher than the default without extensive experimentation.